 About the African Diaspora International Film Festival (ADIFF)

-Established in 1993, the African Diaspora International Film Festival (ADIFF) is a non-profit arts organization dedicated to presenting contemporary and classic films that explore the human experience of people of color worldwide.
+Established in 1993, the African Diaspora International Film Festival (ADIFF) is a non-profit arts organization dedicated to presenting films from the United States and around the world that explore the human experience of people of color, with particular focus on people of African descent and Indigenous communities.

 Our Mission